 10. Curtsy Lunges

 Stand tall with your feet hip-width apart.
-Take a step back to the side, so that the back leg crosses behind your front leg, while your hips are still pointing forward.
+Take a step back to the side so that the back leg crosses behind your front leg while your hips still face forward.
 Keep the weight mainly on the front leg.
-Push the heel of the front foot to the ground to get back up.
+Push the front foot’s heel to the ground to get back up.
 Repeat on the other side.

 11. Side Lunges